spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

      - toc
 ---

-In [Module 2](../module-2/querying-spread.md#finding-the-query) we covered finding data, but the reverse is also possible: we can write data to the Engineering Intelligence Graph (EI Graph).
+In [Module 2](../module-2/querying-spread.md#finding-the-query) we covered reading data, but the reverse is also possible: we can write data to the Engineering Intelligence Graph (EI Graph).
 To write data to a GraphQL database we use _mutations_ in the similar way to a `PUT`, `DELETE`, or `PATCH` request in a REST API.

 <figure markdown="span">
      ![Mutations write to the EI Graph](src/mutation-dataset-diagram.png)
      <figcaption>Mutations write to the EI Graph</figcaption>
 </figure>

 As a reminder: Changesets are the versions of a dataset.
-Over time the data contained in a dataset may change and each iteration of the dataset is know as a changeset.
+Over time the data contained in a dataset may change and each iteration of the dataset is known as a changeset.
 In the diagram there are four changesets: Changeset A1 and Changeset A2 for Dataset A, and Changeset B1 and Changeset B2 for Dataset B.

 !!! info "Publishing changes"